Task 2 Data

 Speaker adaptation data

 The scenes that you have been asked to enhance often contain speech signals as interferers.
-This means that the task of enhancing the target speaker is ambiguous unless you are told which of the speaker to use as target.
+This means that the task of enhancing the target speaker is ambiguous unless you are told which of the speakers to use as target.
 In this task, we follow the approach used in CEC2 and provide a small set of clean target speaker example utterances.
 So, for each scene, the ID of the target speaker is provided in the metadata, and systems can then use the examples and select the target as the one that has the matching voice.

 Note, these same utterances will be used in the final subjective listening tests, i.e. the listeners will be presented with the examples before listening to the processed signal and told that these are examples of the target speaker that they are meant to be listening to.